Nikocado Avocado: Weight loss

-In a video uploaded on May 10, 2024, Perry announced that he was giving up his weight loss journey, telling his viewers that he failed to lose a significant amount of weight within the past two years.
+In a video uploaded on May 10, 2024, Perry announced that he was giving up his weight loss effort, telling his viewers that he failed to lose a significant amount of weight within the past two years.

-However, on September 6, Perry revealed that he had lost over 250 lb in a video called "Two Steps Ahead", which gained over 26 million views in 48 hours.
+On September 6, 2024, Perry revealed that he had lost over 250 lb in a video called "Two Steps Ahead", which gained over 26 million views in 48 hours.
 In the video, Perry revealed that he secretly lost the weight over the past two years and hid this fact by uploading pre-recorded content during that time, calling it the "greatest social experiment of [his] entire life".
 Perry opened the video wearing a giant panda mask, which he said symbolized the world of social media not being as black-and-white as it appears.
 He said, "While everybody pointed and laughed at me for over-consuming food, I was in total control the entire time.
 In reality, people are completely absorbed with internet personalities and obsessively watch their content.
 That is where a deeper level of over-consumption liesand it's the parallel I wanted to make."

-In January 2025, Perry revealed to People that he underwent a major facelift procedure to fix his "drooped neck" with Dr. Benjamin (Ben) Talei, a dual board-certified facial plastic surgeon in Beverly Hills, California.
-A month later, in February, Perry told NBC News that he underwent a series of invasive body lift procedures, in which he removed at least 10 pounds of excess skin from his body, performed by plastic surgeon Dr. Timothy Katzen; for Perry, these operations felt like the final step to closing out a weight loss journey.
+In January 2025, Perry revealed to People that he underwent a major facelift procedure to fix his "drooped neck".
+A month later, in February, Perry told NBC News that he underwent a series of invasive body lift procedures, in which he removed at least 10 lb of excess skin from his body; for Perry, these operations felt like the conclusion of his weight loss process.

 Personal life

-According to a 2016 video, Perry first met Orlin Home through a vegan Facebook group.
+According to a 2016 video, Perry first met his husband Orlin Home through a vegan Facebook group.
 After months of online communication, Home traveled to the U.S. from his native country, Colombia, to meet Perry at the Woodstock Fruit Festival.
 They began a relationship after traveling together in Central America, and Perry abandoned his musical career in early 2014 to settle down with Home in Colombia.
 The two married on April 10, 2017.
-They currently reside in Las Vegas, Nevada.
+They reside in Las Vegas.